Msdot001/alx-low_level_programming/0x00-hello_world/README.md

 1. This code initializes a variable that store the filename of the C source file to be compiled without linking.
 It output the same filename with .o extension.

+2. This code initializes a variable that store the filename of the C source file to be assembled.